top of page

 Key Technical Decisions:

-Spatial alignment We anchored sensor output to a shared coordinate system using physical reference markers, projecting all detections onto a unified 2-D plane.
-This made downstream reasoning and visualization tractable from day one.
+• Spatial alignment: We anchored sensor output to a shared coordinate system using physical reference markers, projecting all detections onto a unified 2-D plane.
+This made downstream reasoning and visualization tractable.

-Noise handling (where most prototypes fail) Real-world sensor data is messy.
-Raw output caused erratic trajectories—people appeared to jitter and teleport across the space.
+• Noise handling: Real-world sensor data is messy.
+Raw output caused erratic trajectories.
+People appeared to jitter and teleport across the space.
 Instead of smoothing after the fact, we applied a Kalman filter to model both motion and noise explicitly.
-This preserved responsiveness while producing stable, believable movement—critical for executive trust in the demo.
+This preserved responsiveness while producing stable, believable movement.
+That was what earned executive trust in the demo.

-Visualization We streamed the processed data into a live visualization, making latency, movement speed, and positional accuracy immediately legible.
+• Visualization: We streamed the processed data into a live visualization, making latency and positional accuracy immediately legible.
 A parallel front-end effort delivered a custom UI that overlaid movement on a floor plan and tracked session-level metrics.

 Outcome:

 This was a prototype, not a full product.
-Some production features—like robust re-identification—were intentionally deferred.
+We deferred some production features, like robust re-identification, on purpose.

 What mattered was that, within four weeks, the system could: